tstatler/doctools/guides/node/quickstart/README.md

     }

-This controller will be configured(in `config.json`) to respond to the http GET request with URL "/", and will return the chatroom web page.
+This controller will be configured (in `config.json`) to respond to an HTTP GET request with URL "/", and will return the chatroom web page.

 ### Websocket event handler

-Websocket event handler is the function which will be invoked whenever a certain websocket event is emitted by client.
-All websocket event handler files should be placed in "websockets" directory in the app's project.
+The websocket event handler is invoked whenever matching websocket events are received from a client.
+All websocket event handler files should be placed in the `websockets` directory inside the application directory.

 **/websockets/chatroom.js**